tpehrson123/hafb-cpp-fundamentals/Module2/LA2-1/README.md

 There are many classes that have been created and can be used in code.
 In this activity we use the string class.
 This class will come in handy.

-There are videos that demonstrate how to define and use a string object.
-It is recommended that you write the code as you follow along with the video.

 We will be writing code in the main.cpp file.
 It can be found in the src folder.